Variable Frequency Drive (VFD) 101: A Beginner’s Guide

 Key Factors When Choosing the Right VFD for Your Motor

-• Acceleration: If your motor’s function necessitates common overloads or fast acceleration, select a VFD with a power rating above that of the motor to manage these circumstances.
+• Load and acceleration: If your application requires rapid acceleration or frequent overloads, choose a VFD with a higher power rating than the motor to manage these surges safely.

 How to Keep Your VFD Maintained